ZetaRet/clockwork/README.md

 Based on [ProtoSS](https://github.com/ZetaRet/protoss), this library brings the classic OOP from C-suit/Java/ActionScript into JavaScript.

-PHP Bundling enforces the compilation at real time, including a JSON auto documentation strategy based on a single JSON descriptor template of the JS Class which generates MarkDown and HTML output readable files.
+PHP Bundling enforces the compilation at real time, including a JSON auto documentation strategy based on a single JSON descriptor template of the JS Class which generates Markdown and HTML output readable files.

 Zeta Ret Clockwork is ProtoSS based environment framework and supports:
 * desktop browsers: IE 11, Edge, Chrome, Firefox, Safari, Opera